evokateur/nodejs-complete-guide/README.md

 ## Project Structure

 - Both JavaScript and TypeScript versions are fully functional
-- TypeScript files automatically take precedence when imported
 - Original JavaScript files are preserved for reference and fallback
-- Database-related files will be converted alongside Mongoose integration
+- Database-related files will be converted in **Section 13: Working with Mongoose**

 ```
 .